Professor

 as a church organist in the Baltimore area.

-Among her special interests are counterpoint; pedagogy as informed by cognition research;
+Her research interests include counterpoint; pedagogy as informed by cognition research;

 rhythm, time and motion; and the music of Bach, Hildegard, Messiaen, and Ligeti.
 Accordingly,